 Reflections guide participant observations during an ethnography and theoretical analysis afterward.
 They point the researcher toward phenomena that are most relevant to theory and guide discussion of that theory when the time comes to write a description of their ethnographic study.

-With a research approach as complex as ethnography, you will likely collect abundant data that require easy organization to make the analytical process more efficient.
+With a research approach as complex as ethnography, you will likely collect abundant data that require organization to make the analytical process more efficient.
 Researchers can use ATLAS.ti to store all their data in a single project.
 Document groups allow you to categorize data into different types (e.g., text, audio, video), different contexts (e.g., hospital room, doctor's office), or even different dates (e.g., February 17th observation, March 21st observation).

 Moreover, researchers can integrate text with multimedia in ATLAS.ti, which is ideal for analyzing interviews, because you can look at transcripts and their video or audio recordings simultaneously.
 This is a valuable feature in ethnographic studies examining how people speak and what they say.
 Photos and other visual documents can also easily be incorporated and analyzed, adding further valuable dimensions to your research.